Skip to main content

 CLI equivalents

+ornn bid remains an alias for ornn exchange.
 Use --json on any read command for scripted workflows.
 See the Ornn Compute CLI for full syntax.

 Secondary market